akfullfo/taskforce/README.md

 the event will cause the task to be stopped.
 As both tasks have the _wait_ `control`, they will then be restarted.

+### Configuration File ###

+`taskforce` configuration is traditionally done using YAML flow style which is effectlively JSON with comments and better error messages for format errors.
+It is loaded using `yaml.safe_load()` so there should be no reason you can't use block style if you prefer.

 ### Included Modules ###
 **task.py** holds the primary class `legion` which is the entry point into task management.
 An effectively internal class `task` manages each task after it is